upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 The full list of supported $\KaTeX$ commands is available [here](https://katex.org/docs/supported.html).

-The following tables provide a quick reference for common math notation, specifically those included in the poster created by [Dominic Walliman](https://dominicwalliman.com/), available [here](https://www.flickr.com/photos/95869671@N08/40544016221/in/dateposted-public/).
+The following tables provide a quick reference for common math notation, specifically those included in the [poster](https://www.flickr.com/photos/95869671@N08/40544016221/in/dateposted-public/) created by [Dominic Walliman](https://dominicwalliman.com/).
 See the associated YouTube, [The Map of Mathematics](https://youtu.be/OmJ-4B-mS-Y).

 ## Arithmetic